pingidentity/pingidentity-devops-getting-started/docs/README.md

 For configuration management, we use:

-- Server profiles, for runtime configuration of containers.
+- Server profiles, providing initial runtime configuration when containers are started.
+Server profile configuration is pulled from a provided Git repository and applied to the server during container start up.
-- Terraform, for product configuration.
+- Terraform, to manage runtime server configuration after containers have successfully started and server profiles have been successfully applied.
+Terraform can manage the ongoing state of configuration in a running service without the need for rolling restart.
 - YAML files for runtime configuration of stacks.
 YAML file configuration settings complement those provided through server profiles.
 - Environment variables.
 These can be included in YAML files or called from external files.
 - Shell scripts (hooks) to automate certain operations for a product.